RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 Works best in **S, SE and ESE** as the wind comes in 'clean' off the sea.
 SW works but is gusty as the wind is coming over the hills.

-The Channel just in front of the beach has a very strong tide and the area can get very busy in summer so its for **experienced kiters only**, unless you have boat support to get you out to the sandbank.
+The Channel just in front of the beach has a very strong tide and the area can get very busy in summer so it's for **experienced kiters only**, unless you have boat support to get you out to the sandbank.

 <!--more-->